PubMed ID: 16433927

 - The net intervention effect was a NS change in sodium excretion.

-Relationship between urinary sodium and blood pressure
+Relationship between urinary sodium and BP

 - In all participants, regardless of intervention, there was a consistent relationship between the fall in UNa excretion and the fall in BP when adjusting for confounders